-If the moneys deposited with the Prior Trustee are not sufficient to pay the principal of and interest on the Bonds Being Refunded, the District will remain liable for payment of the Bonds Being Refunded.
+If the moneys and the Government Obligations deposited with the Depository Trustee are not sufficient to pay the principal of and interest on the Bonds Being Refunded, the District will remain liable for payment of the Bonds Being Refunded.
 The ad valorem property tax to be levied for the payment of the Bonds is unlimited as to rate, but limited in amount so that the aggregate of taxes levied to pay principal of and interest on the Bonds will not exceed the total aggregate principal and interest to become due on the Bonds Being Refunded from the date of issuance of the Bonds to the final date of maturity of the Bonds Being Refunded.
-The Refunding Act provides that the issuance of the Bonds in no way infringes upon the rights of holders of the Bonds Being Refunded to rely upon a tax levy for the payment of principal of and interest on the Bonds Being Refunded if the moneys deposited with the Prior Trustee prove insufficient.
-The Refunding Act further provides that owners of the Bonds must rely upon the sufficiency of the moneys deposited with the Prior Trustee for the payment of the Bonds Being Refunded.
+The Refunding Act provides that the issuance of the Bonds in no way infringes upon the rights of holders of the Bonds Being Refunded to rely upon a tax levy for the payment of principal of and interest on the Bonds Being Refunded if the moneys and the Government Obligations deposited with the Depository Trustee prove insufficient.
+The Refunding Act further provides that owners of the Bonds must rely upon the sufficiency of the moneys and the Government Obligations deposited with the Depository Trustee for the Bonds Being Refunded.
 See "SECURITY FOR AND SOURCES OF PAYMENT."